jito-foundation/jito-solana/docs/src/operations/setup-a-validator.md

 ---

 This is a guide for getting your validator setup on the Solana testnet cluster for the first time.
-Testnet is a Solana cluster that is used for performance testing of the software before the software is used on mainnet.
+Testnet is a Solana cluster used for performance testing of the software before the software is used on mainnet.
 Since testnet is stress tested daily, it is a good cluster to practice validator operations.